markomanninen/grcriddles/doc/appendix2.rst

-Appendix 2 - Riddle solver
+Appendix 2 - Solve riddles
 ==========================

 Minimum code to solve isopsephical riddles in the Pseudo-Sibylline oracles.
-This requires `functions.py` script and `greek_words_corpora.csv` file reside in the same directory.

 .. code-block:: bash